Design and Evaluation of a Microcontroller Training System for Hands-on Distance and Campus-Based Classes

 How to Cite:

-Hsiung, S. & Ritz, J. M. & Jones, R. & eiland, J., (2010) “Design and Evaluation of a Microcontroller Training System for Hands-on Distance and Campus-Based Classes”, The Journal of Technology, Management, and Applied Engineering 26(3).
+Hsiung, S. & Ritz, J. M. & Jones, R. & eiland, J., (2010) “Design and Evaluation of a Microcontroller Training System for Hands-on Distance and Campus-Based Classes”, Journal of Industrial Technology 26(3).